naobservatory/read-sizer/README.md

 - `<DELIVERY_FOLDER>`: The name of the folder within the S3 bucket where the raw FASTQ files are located.
 - `<READS_PER_FILE>`: The number of reads per output file (default is 1000).

+Note: The workflow script will attempt to mount the S3 bucket (after creating a directory of the same name) if it is not already mounted.
+It will also automatically unmount the S3 bucket after processing is complete.

 ### Example
 ```bash
 nextflow run main.nf --bucket my-s3-bucket --delivery my-delivery-folder --reads_per_file 10000000
 ```

-### Unmounting the S3 Bucket
-The workflow will automatically unmount the S3 bucket after processing is complete.